jina-ai/docs/chapters/logging.rst

 Conclusion
 -----------------

-In this guide, we introduced what is Jina Logger and how we can configure the logging in Jina.
+In this guide, we introduced the Jina Logger and how we can configure the logging in Jina.

 What's Next
 -----------------

 If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <https://slack.jina.ai>`_ .

-To gain a deeper knowledge on the implementation of Jina logging, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/logging>`_.
+To gain deeper knowledge on the implementation of Jina logging, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/logging>`_.